yuscale/gittry/README.md

 4. ref:
     http://daemon369.github.io/git/2015/03/11/setting-email-in-git

+tip:

-tip: Ctrl+T  to update the project
+        Ctrl+T  to update the project
+        Ctrl+K  to push to the GitHub